Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Introduction

-Amorphous materials exhibit structural and dynamical heterogeneities \cite{2015KarmakarRPP}.
-In recent years, there has been a growing interest in understanding {the possible existence of a} characteristic length scale associated with the relaxation process in driven amorphous solids.
-This interest stems from its impact on various aspects, including shear start-up properties \cite{fielding2014shear, jaiswal_PRL_2016, shrivastav2016yielding, divoux2016shear, popovic2018elastoplastic, vasisht2020emergence}, yielding mechanisms \cite{Ozawa_PNAS_2018, barlow2020ductile, leishangthem2017yielding, sastry2021models}, and flow heterogeneities \cite{dhont1999constitutive, schall2010shear, fielding2014shear, divoux2016shear, vasisht2018permanent}.
-Previously, static correlation lengths have been extracted using non-affine shear deformation protocols for colloidal glasses and supercooled liquids~\cite{weeks2007short, 2012MosayebiJCP, 2014MosayebiPRL}, which demonstrated that the measured lengthscale is highly dependent on the applied shear deformation and likely describes the structural correlations in the initial configuration.
-Similar protocols have been employed to extract the correlation length in athermal colloidal suspensions under steady-state flow with finite-rate shearing \cite{vasisht2018rate}, showing dependence on both shear strain and shear rate. {Based on ideas of non-local fluidization, a similar dynamical correlation length has also been predicted and measured \cite{goyon2008spatial, bocquet2009kinetic, jop2012microscale}}.
-However, a comprehensive comparison between the extracted correlation length and other measures of static length scale that do not involve shear deformation protocols, such as the point-to-set length scale\cite{2008BiroliNPhys}, length scales obtained from finite-size scaling of relaxation times \cite{2009KarmakarPNAS}, or minimum eigenvalues \cite{2012KarmakarPhysicaA}, is lacking.
+Amorphous materials exhibit pronounced spatial heterogeneities in both structural and dynamical properties \cite{2015KarmakarRPP}, which are central to understanding their complex response under deformation.
+In particular, recent efforts have focused on identifying a characteristic length scale that governs relaxation in driven systems, due to its relevance for shear start-up \cite{fielding2014shear, jaiswal_PRL_2016, shrivastav2016yielding, divoux2016shear, popovic2018elastoplastic, vasisht2020emergence}, yielding \cite{Ozawa_PNAS_2018, barlow2020ductile, leishangthem2017yielding, sastry2021models}, and flow heterogeneities \cite{dhont1999constitutive, schall2010shear, fielding2014shear, divoux2016shear, vasisht2018permanent}.
+Static correlation lengths have been extracted using non-affine deformation protocols in colloidal glasses and supercooled liquids \cite{weeks2007short, 2012MosayebiJCP, 2014MosayebiPRL}, though these typically reflect shear-induced structural correlations.
+Similar methods applied to athermal colloidal suspensions under steady-state flow reveal dependence on both strain and shear rate \cite{vasisht2018rate}.
+However, direct comparison with shear-free static length measures—such as the point-to-set length \cite{2008BiroliNPhys}, finite-size scaling of relaxation times \cite{2009KarmakarPNAS}, or minimum eigenvalues \cite{2012KarmakarPhysicaA} remains lacking.